-The CSDP modules are not only aimed at learning CSDP but also at learning CSDP in living it.
+The CSDP modules are not only aimed at learning CSDP but also at living CSDP.
 The modules, as it was again the case in Austria, are open therefore to international participation.
-The purpose is to provide the participants with an insight of the interoperable environment they will live in when sent to an international or European operation in sharing their cultures, their visions on the conduct of operations, the traditions of their educational systems and, more concretely, sharing time and living conditions.
-This immersion into the European diversity was again successfully proposed by the Theresan Military Academy.
-Parts of the programmes of a vocational or purely social nature were formally dedicated to the fostering of a European esprit-de-corps:
+The purpose is to provide the participants with an insight of the interoperable environment they will live in when sent to an international or European operation in sharing their cultures, their visions on the conduct of operations, the traditions of their educational systems and, more concretely, sharing time and a common living environment.